 The account leaves us with many unanswered questions.
 In particular why there were that few who walked with God when all the rest of the world was running away.
-It is tempting to read into these accounts details that are not actually there.
+It is tempting to read into this account details that are not actually there.
 That is not always a bad thing.
 But we should recognize when we are doing it.
-And not get to attached to our own ideas about what took place then.
+And not get too attached to our own ideas about what took place then.

 Theology of Genesis Post List

 - The Theology of Genesis: In the Beginning – Genesis 1:1-2:4

 - The Theology of Genesis: The Garden of Eden – Genesis 2

 - The Theology of Genesis: Fall and Exile – Genesis 3